Enlighten User Guide (Android)

 - If you see EnLighten behaving in a way that seems wrong to you, or if you have suggestions, please use our comment form.

 EnLighten’s various screens and options are described below.

-shown.
+When you launch EnLighten, one of the main screens at the left appears.
+If you are in a connected municipality, the appropriate city seal may be shown.
 If a crossed-out satellite dish appears, it indicates that EnLighten cannot get the server access it needs to function.

-This button produces the About EnLighten screen, shown below, with the option to read the End User License Agreement (EULA).
+The about button produces the About EnLighten screen, shown below, with the option to read the End User License Agreement (EULA).

 At an intersection with a separate left-turn signal, EnLighten may show a separate countdown (or countdown+) for through and turning traffic, as shown on the left and right.

 While driving, if you are approaching a signal to which there is adequate prediction information to recommend speed, the EnLighten application will make that optimal speed available to you in the form of a range of speeds highlighted in green.
 If there are speeds at which you will arrive at the light on red, the application will display those speeds as well.

 Many times, if you maintain a speed, you will not only arrive at the light immediately ahead of you on green, but subsequent lights as well.
 When the green arrival speed for a light following the upcoming light is available, a second arc will appear just to the outside of the closest light’s optimal speed arc, as shown on the right.

 When you are out of EnLighten’s coverage area, the status bar will display “Out of Coverage Area.”
 A popup will also appear that will allow you to anonymously request that we add coverage for your current area.

 Some traffic lights are not connected to the municipal traffic net for one reason or another (this may be a temporary or permanent situation).
 When you approach such a light, EnLighten displays “Off-System Light” on the screen to indicate that no countdowns or chimes will occur at that light.